infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 In PHP you just provide the results of the props helper.
 As you can see in the [props helper docs](helpers-javascript#props) you must provide the fourth parameter to be `true` to distinguish if this is a block or a component.

-Now let's see how the `Component heading` looks like.
+Now, let's see how the `Component heading` looks like.

 **Component Heading manifest.json:**
 ```json